This post was most recently updated on April 28th, 2019.Reading Time: 3 minutes.

 Let’s get into it!

-When debugging/running your code you get an error like this:
+When debugging/running your code, somewhere in your code where you’re supposed to access the database using Entity Framework, you get an error like this:

 An exception of type 'System.InvalidOperationException' occurred in EntityFramework.dll but was not handled in user code Additional information: No Entity Framework provider found for the ADO.NET provider with invariant name 'System.Data.SqlClient'.
 Make sure the provider is registered in the 'entityFramework' section of the application config file.
 See http://go.microsoft.com/fwlink/?LinkId=260882 for more information.

 The running of the program is stopped there, and removing and re-adding the nuget packages and/or other references to DLLs does not help.
 I, at least, tried also making all kinds of changes to my web.config and ran iisreset a couple of times, but nothing seemed to help.
 There’s a simple fix available, though!